 And it’s at this stage that you can subtly slide your product or service under their noses.

-Proof that your offering can solve their problem is paramount, because that’s what they want right now: a solution that works.
-Case studies and success stories are ideal vehicles for showing your reader just how well your solution does that.
+At this stage, the audience is looking for a solution that works.
+So you need to provide proof that your offering can solve their problem.
+Case studies, success stories, testimonials, and influencer reviews are ideal vehicles for showing your reader just how well your solution does that.

-Now’s the time to show them why yours is the one to pay attention to.
+Now’s the time to show them why your product is the one to pay attention to.
 And it’s where your lead-up work, taking them from Unaware to Problem Aware to Solution Aware pays off.

 If they’ve come along the journey with you, you’re someone they can trust.
 Now that you’ve got their ear, you want to do two things:

 - Show your prospect how their problem is solved with your product

 - Make your product shine when it comes to the competition

 At this point, you’re showcasing your product and giving them reasons to choose yours, first and foremost.

 However, this isn’t a reason to go into “pitch mode”.
 Just as you’ve been doing with your content in earlier stages of awareness, make your content valuable and engaging.